 Start Your Expedition

-The Key to Success: How Strategic Workforce Management Supports Your Business Goals
+The key to success: How Strategic Workforce Management supports your business objectives

 The importance of Strategic Workforce Management (SWM) is rapidly increasing in companies.
-This is due to SWM's ability to ensure the necessary resources for business operations over a defined time horizon while accounting for business development.
-Strategic Workforce Management links the demands of strategic business goals with proactive resource planning.
+This is due to SWM's ability to secure required resources for the business operations over a defined time horizon, taking the business development into account.
+Strategic Workforce Management combines the demands of strategic business objectives with a forward-looking resource planning.
 This enables companies to anticipate the skills their workforce will need, even in dynamic environments.

-Through a holistic approach-from the business strategy, derived HR strategy, and strategic planning to execution and implementation monitoring-organizations can make informed workforce decisions.
-Companies gain the capability not only to understand the current skills of their employees but also to identify the future skills required to achieve their business objectives.
+The holistic approach - from the business strategy, derived HR strategy, and strategic workforce planning to its implementation and subsequent monitoring - enables organizations to make right workforce decisions.
+Companies are not only gaining the capability to know their current available employee skills, but also to identify the skills they will require in the future to achieve their business objectives.

-Strategic Workforce Management (SWM) helps ensure the right number of people with the right skills are available at the right time and place.
-It supports well-informed workforce decisions and serves as an integral part of financial planning.
-Demographic changes and the skills shortage significantly impact organizations, and SWM accounts for these external influences to support businesses in achieving their long-term objectives.
+Strategic Workforce Management (SWM) helps to ensure that the right number of people with fitting skills are available at the required time and place.
+It supports substantiated workforce decisions and serves as an integral part of financial planning.
+Demographic changes and the skills shortage significantly impact organizations.
+SWM accounts for these external influences to support businesses in achieving their long-term objectives.

-Organizations must proactively address critical questions: What skills do we currently possess?
-What skill composition will we need to operate successfully in five years?
-How many employees are necessary to meet our business goals?
+Organizations should proactively address critical questions: What skills do we currently possess?
+What skill composition will we need to operate successfully in five years' time?
+How many employees will we need to meet our business goals?
 Where and how will we deploy our workforce?

-Although the importance of SWM is widely recognized, many organizations face challenges in its implementation, which often complicate the adoption of SWM.
-We recommend following the phased model outlined below to address these obstacles effectively.
+Although the importance of SWM is widely recognized, many organizations face various challenges in its implementation, which often complicate the introduction of SWM.
+We therefore recommend working along the following the phased model.

 Phase Model

 Organizations often struggle to identify the right starting point for such an initiative.
-The phased model outlined here provides guidance for taking the first steps effectively.
+The phased model outlined below provides guidance for taking the first effective steps.

 HR Strategy & Model Definition

-The starting point is the business strategy and the corresponding HR strategy derived from it.
-Once established, the next phase involves model definition and ensuring a solid data foundation.
-In this phase, an analysis ensures that the organization's professional, technical, and cultural prerequisites are taken into account.
-These prerequisites must be integrated into the model definition and data foundation to successfully implement the planning model and its associated planning process.
+An organization's business strategy is the starting point, from which a corresponding HR strategy is derived.
+Once the HR strategy is established, the next phase involves the definition of the planning model as well as the securing of a solid data basis.
+In this phase, an analysis ensures that the organization's professional, technical, and cultural prerequisites are considered.
+These prerequisites must be integrated into the phase of model definition and data foundation to successfully implementation of SWM model and its associated planning process.

-- Establishment of the Planning Model (e.g., scope of internal/external employees)
+- Definition of the planning model (e.g., scope of internal/external employees)

-- Establishment of Required Structures and Professionals Framework (e.g., job architecture)
+- Establishment of required structures and functional framework (e.g., job architecture)

-- Ensuring global availability of all necessary data with up-to-date accuracy and quality
+- Ensuring global availability of necessary data with up-to-date accuracy and quality

-- Defining data ownership for required personnel and financial data
+- Definition of data ownership for required personnel and financial data

-- Systematic implementation of the functional concept through a planning system
+- Implementation of the functional concept in a planning system software

 - Analysis of the current understanding and importance of SWM within the organization